anthonyrisinger/cga/README.md

 **Conceptual Benefits**: Perhaps most valuable for long-term productivity, geometric algebra reveals deep connections between tools you already use.
 Understanding that quaternions are simply the even-graded elements of 3D geometric algebra, or that complex numbers naturally emerge from 2D geometric algebra, creates permanent improvements in geometric intuition that enhance all future work.

-### The Five-Act Journey
+### The Five-Part Journey

 This book guides you through geometric algebra as a technology evaluation and adoption process:

-**Act I** explores recurring computational patterns across geometric domains.
+**Part I** explores recurring computational patterns across geometric domains.
 Through concrete problems—implementing reflection-based transformations, composing rotations, handling coordinate changes—we'll discover how the requirement to preserve complete geometric information naturally leads to the geometric product.
 Rather than presenting this as revealed truth, we'll derive its structure from engineering requirements.

-**Act II** introduces the conformal model as one particularly useful geometric algebra among several.
+**Part II** introduces the conformal model as one particularly useful geometric algebra among several.
 By embedding 3D space in a 5D space with signature (4,1), translations join rotations as multiplicative transformations.
 We'll honestly assess the costs—increased memory usage, computational overhead—against the benefits of unified transformation handling and robust degenerate case behavior.

-**Act III** demonstrates real applications with transparent performance analysis.
+**Part III** demonstrates real applications with transparent performance analysis.
 We'll see where geometric algebra excels: unified transformation chains in robotics, coordinate-free algorithms in computer vision, robust intersection computations in CAD.
 We'll also acknowledge where specialized methods remain superior: highly optimized inner loops for specific operations, memory-constrained embedded systems, or purely 2D problems where complex numbers suffice.

-**Act IV** explores emerging applications in quantum computing, machine learning, and even more speculative domains where geometric structure provides insight.
+**Part IV** explores emerging applications in quantum computing, machine learning, and even more speculative domains where geometric structure provides insight.
 These frontiers show geometric algebra's potential without hyperbole—the framework provides new perspectives on entanglement, equivariant neural networks, and geometric approaches to optimization that suggest promising research directions.
 Where applications push into uncharted territory, we maintain the same rigorous analysis, acknowledging both theoretical promise and practical limitations.

-**Act V** provides implementation guidance for production systems.
+**Part V** provides implementation guidance for production systems.
 We'll discuss practical matters: efficient data structures for sparse multivectors, SIMD optimization strategies, and integration with existing codebases.
 We'll also honestly address current limitations in debugging tools and library ecosystems compared to mature alternatives, while exploring emerging solutions and best practices derived from production-focused implementations of GA.

 ### When to Use Geometric Algebra